Venus in culture: Persia

+Turkic mythology

+The deity Erkliğ Han (the Powerful) was identified with Venus as a great warrior.
+He was responsible for killing the stars when the sun rises.
+For this reason, he was a symbol for warriors in general.
+In the 11th century Turkic Kutadgu Bilig, under cross-cultural influences of Greek and Sumerian mythology, Venus became associated with love, beauty, and fertility.

 Islam

 In Islamic traditions the morning star is called زُهْرَة, الزُّهَرَة Zohra or Zohrah and commonly related to a "beautiful woman".
 According to myth, of which an echo is found in a play by the 17th-century English poet William Percy, two angels, Harut and Marut, descended to earth and were seduced by Zohra's beauty to commit shirk, murder, adultery and drinking wine.
 In their drunken state, Zohra elicited from these angels the secret words to ascend to heaven.
 When she spoke the secret words, she elevated herself to the first heaven, but was imprisoned there (i.e. transformed into the planet Venus).